Published on

 Who Should Carry It?

-If you or someone you know is at increased risk for opioid overdose, especially those with opioid use disorder (OUD), you should carry naloxone and keep it at home.
+If you or someone you know is at higher risk of an opioid overdose, you should definitely carry naloxone and keep it at home.

 Image